starry-koi/chandra_xray_analysis/README.md

 	* The galaxy region (that 'area of interest') is defined by taking each galaxy's specific r50 value and multiplying it by this.
 Currently it's set to 3, such that the galaxy region we focus on has a radius of 3\*r50, which seems to work well.

 * `galdist` and `galdist_flag`
-	* Used to automatically find luminosities from calculated source fluxes, the first is a list of the distances to each galaxy (in Mpc) while the second tells the code whether or not you want it to find luminosities.
+	* Used to automatically find luminosities from calculated source fluxes, the first is a list of the distances to each galaxy (in Mpc, inorder of ascending OBSID) while the second tells the code whether or not you want it to find luminosities.

 * `band_check`
 	* Which energy band (in keV) you want to find source fluxes in; e.g. 0.5-2, 2-10, etc.